 Where fired ceramic products are deemed not to have met our high quality standards, these can be crushed and recycled either in the manufacturing process, or sold on as aggregate.

-Wienerberger’s inclusion of materials from alternative, recycled, and secondary sources (MARSS) reduces the consumption of virgin clay resources and, by utilising by-products from other industries, Wienerberger diverts material from landfill.
+wienerberger’s inclusion of materials from alternative, recycled, and secondary sources (MARSS) reduces the consumption of virgin clay resources and, by utilising by-products from other industries, wienerberger diverts material from landfill.
 The percentage of MARSS used varies by factory and by product, so please request current MARSS percentage content when ordering.

-In addition, Wienerberger has embraced the challenge to ‘do more with less’ by investing in research and development to make our products strong, light and efficient.
+In addition, wienerberger has embraced the challenge to ‘do more with less’ by investing in research and development to make our products strong, light and efficient.
 That means that less clay and raw materials are required to create a high performance product.

 Water is an essential ingredient for manufacturing bricks, clay roof tiles and pavers – water is what gives unfired clay its unique plasticity, perfect for shaping.
 So, we believe that it’s essential that we use water responsibly.